nishantjr/ml-tableau/docs/01-preliminaries.md

 # Matching Logic Preliminaries {#sec:ml-prelims}

-Matching logic was first proposed in [@matchinglogiclmcs] as a unifying logic for specifying and reasoning about programming languages.
+Matching logic was first proposed in \cite{matchinglogiclmcs} as a unifying logic for specifying and reasoning about programming languages.
 An important feature of matching logic is that it makes no distinction between terms and formula.
 This flexibility makes many important concepts easily definable in matching logic,